elec327/elec327.github.io/lab3/index.md

 To change the brightness of an LED (or most other analog devices), we use PWM.
 This essentially changes the brightness by altering the duty cycle of the output signal.
-We could do this manually -- i.e., write code using the timer interrupts that makes the appropriate output bit high or low for the apropriate amount of time.
+We could do this manually -- i.e., write code using the timer interrupts that makes the appropriate output bit high or low for the appropriate amount of time.
 However, many microcontrollers include special hardware that allows for this to be done automatically.
 In the MSP430G2553, the two TimerA modules can drive up to 3 pins each with PWM signals, with the limitation that the fundamental frequency for the 3 pins must be the same -- the module's selected clock frequency.
 Because PWM